 - When the lentils are done, fish out the onion, garlic clove, and bay leaf, and drain well.

-- Place the lentils in a bowl and sprinkle with 1 Tbsp olive oil and 2 Tbsp of red wine vinegar, and a little salt.
+- Place the lentils in a bowl and sprinkle with 1 tablespoon olive oil and 2 tablespoon of red wine vinegar, and a little salt.
 Stir, then let stand for 5-10 minutes.

 - Give the lentils a taste and decide if you want to use the rest of the oil and vinegar (I usually do).
 Remember that these are going into a bowl with a lot of flavours, so it isn’t essential that they have huge flavour, but nor should they be bland.
 Set aside, or refrigerate if you’re not making the bowls immediately.